Azure/acs-engine/docs/kubernetes.windows.md

 1. **Master Components** - The master runs the Kubernetes scheduler, api server, and controller manager.
 Port 443 is exposed for remote management with the kubectl cli.
 2. **Linux Nodes** - the Kubernetes nodes run in an availability set.
 Azure load balancers are dynamically added to the cluster depending on exposed services.
 3. **Windows Nodes** - the Kubernetes windows nodes run in an availability set.
-RDP access is available via the RDP fqdn on the template output.
-Port 3389 goes to node 0, port 3390 to node 1, and so on.
 3. **Common Components** - All VMs run a kubelet, Docker, and a Proxy.
 4. **Networking** - All VMs are assigned an ip address in the 10.240.0.0/16 network.
 Each VM is assigned a /24 subnet for their pod CIDR enabling IP per pod.
 The proxy running on each VM implements the service network 10.0.0.0/16.